 There are so few particles out there that measuring the temperature of a vacuum is almost meaningless.
 Still, we will plod on and try to determine what the temperature of outer space could be.

-How Cold Can it Get?
+How Cold Can it Get in space?

 The coldest possible temperature in the universe has the ominous, sci-fi sounding name of Absolute Zero.
 The value of Absolute Zero is –273.15 C (–459.67 F) or simply, 0 Kelvin.
 It’s physically impossible for a substance to reach this temperature, because at Absolute Zero, all kinetic energy in a molecule ceases to exist and no further heat can be extracted from it.
 Theoretically, it is impossible to reach this temperature, because at Absolute Zero, quantum mechanics starts rearing its ugly head, and due to some complicated interactions involving a certain Heisenberg principle, we’ve decided to leave it at that.

-So, What’s the Temperature of Space?
+What’s the Temperature of Space?

 Let’s say we bring out a very precise thermometer into space.
 There’s gas, dust and ionized particles from the Sun (known as “solar wind”) flying around, but these particles are so incredibly far apart that very few of them, if any, would bump into your thermometer.
 Even if they do, they’ll be pretty cold, and the vacuum between them, void of any baryonic matter, wouldn’t be detected.
 Slowly, your thermometer would start radiating its heat away.
 Its recorded temperature would continue decreasing until it reached a temperature of 2.73 K (-270.42 C, -454.75 F), the temperature of Cosmic Microwave Background Radiation.